WildChargerTV/TRON-2.0-Security-Protocol/README.md

 The version of TRON 2.0: Security Protocol currently available is a cosmetic change that sees an ICP Regular replacing Jet in performing the disc-throwing animation at the main menu.
 Future updates will build on this as they become available.

 More information will be available soon.
 Thank you.

+## Installation & Uninstallation

+To install **TRON 2.0: Security Protocol**, download the provided .zip file, and extract it into the folder holding your installation of TRON 2.0.
+This will add the option to launch the mod to your launcher's Custom menu.

+To uninstall **TRON 2.0: Security Protocol**, navigate to your TRON 2.0 installation.
+From there, enter the Custom folder, and then the Mods folder, and delete the folder inside Mods named "SecurityProtocol".

+Dedicated installation & uninstallation programs may emerge at a later time; however, the mod is not yet complex enough to require this.